 PETA Asks United Airlines to Ban Monkey Cruelty

 UPDATE: VICTORY!United Airlines has banned the transport of primates to laboratories.
 The decision follows a year-long campaign by our affiliate PETA US.
-Air France, China Eastern Airlines, Philippine Airlines and Vietnam Airlines are the only remaining major airlines that transport primates destined for experiments.
+Air France and China Southern Airlines are the only remaining major airlines that transport primates destined for experiments.
 Let’s hope they follow United Airlines’ compassionate example and stop supporting cruel tests on primates soon.

 Activists from PETA Australia spoke up for monkeys recently in a protest outside the offices of United Airlines in Sydney.
 The army of “primates” asked the airline to commit to a ban on transporting primates to laboratories.

 United Airlines reviewed its longstanding policy against transporting monkeys and other primates to laboratories following its merger with Continental Airlines, which was the last major US airline to ship primates to laboratories to be caged, experimented on, and killed.
 United has since refused to confirm that it has maintained its ban.